-The 1990s was a period of rapid growth for the company, driven chiefly by the decision to focus entirely on selling directly to customers with the launch of Homecare Direct Selling in 1993.
+The 1990s was a period of rapid growth for the Group, driven chiefly by the decision to focus entirely on selling directly to customers with the launch of Homecare in 1993.
 Soon after, we positioned ourselves as the first direct seller of mobile phones in Australia with the launch of Mobile Innovations.

 With a clear understanding of our customers’ interests, we extended our brand range to include craft and hobbies with the purchase of The Fox Collection, as well as clothing and apparel for mature women with the acquisition of Damart.